fosterdouglas/1000-daily-game-designs/_posts/2011-01-04-uwm-research-assistant.md

 ---
 layout: project
 title:  UWM Research Assistant
-image: surf.jpeg
 category: projects
-description: A collection of collaborative projects, by interactive artist Nathaniel Stern.
 ---

-The _SURF_ program (Support for Undergraduate Research Fellows) allowed me the opportunity, at UW-Milwaukee, to work closely with an accomplished and currently active professor.
-Activities would vary from studio production time, installation setup, consultations, and general preperation.
+The _SURF_ program (Support for Undergraduate Research Fellows) at the University of Wisconsin Milwaukee allowed me the opportunity to work closely with an accomplished and currently artistically active professor.
+Activities varied from studio production time, installation setup, consultations, and general preperation.
 Although I worked on a large assortment of things, I had the most significant impact on the following projects:

 ## 13 Views of a Journey